The Historical Museum

 • Lower Level: Early business and industry history.

-Hours: During the summer opening season (mid-May to August) this museum is open daily.
-In 2021, the Historical Museum will be open extended hours, from 9:00 am to 8:00 pm, on the second and fourth Thursdays of June, July and August.
-Dates are:
+Hours: During the summer opening season (mid-May to August) this museum is open daily from 9 am to 5 pm.

-From September to mid-May (our off-season period), visits to this museum must be booked in advance.
-Please contact the Historical Museum during regular business hours to set up an appointment for a tour.
+From September to mid-May (our off-season period), please book visits to this museum in advance.
+Contact the Historical Museum during regular business hours to set up an appointment for a tour.

 Historical Museum